Keeping Technology On Little Ears

-Keep in mind that it’s not uncommon for little ones to try to remove their hearing aids or cochlear implants (or their hats and shoes) – especially at ages when they are discovering their ears and other body parts, and when motor skills are advancing.
-Make a commitment – and ask all your baby’s caregivers to make the same commitment – to keep the device on your baby during all waking moments, and eventually they’ll barely even notice it and even start asking for the device in the morning when they wake up.
+It's not uncommon for little ones to try to remove their hearing aids or cochlear implants — or their hats or socks or shoes — especially at ages when motor skills are advancing and they begin to discover their ears and body.
+Make a commitment to keep the devices on your baby during all waking moments, and ask all of your baby's caregivers to do the same.
+Eventually your child will barely notice their devices, and may even start asking for them when they wake up.

 Three Tips to Keep Hearing Devices On During All Waking Hours

 - Distract: Draw their attention away from the device and to an activity

 - Adhesive: Medical or wig tape may help keep the device on when used appropriately